This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about my baby's next well child visit?

 Your baby's healthcare provider will tell you when to bring your baby in again.
 The next well child visit is usually at 6 months.
 Contact your child's healthcare provider if you have questions or concerns about your baby's health or care before the next visit.
-Your baby may need the following vaccines at his or her next visit: hepatitis B, rotavirus, diphtheria, DTaP, HiB, pneumococcal, and polio.
+Your baby may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.